Door gunner: Origins

 M1919A4 .30 caliber MG, and soon thereafter, the M60 7.62mm MG became the standard helicopter door armament system.
 Initially however not all helicopters were armed or outfitted with a dedicated MG for door armament.
 For example, the very first U.S. Army helicopter units, flying CH-21 helicopters, that began flying combat missions in Vietnam in 1962 didn't.
 Therefore door gunners on Vietnam photographs are sometimes seen using an M1 Carbine, an M14 rifle, or an M16 rifle, as their only weapon.
+HH-43 door gunners used the M1918 Browning Automatic Rifle.

 Initially, the door gunner's MG weapons were mounted on swiveling mounts (on a pintle mount) in order to retain and steady the door armament weapon.
 As the war progressed, using bungee cords to suspend/retain the MG became a common practice, as the newfound maneuverability of these "bungeed" weapons allowed for increased firing angles.
 However, some door gunners simply continued to hand-wield the weapon for a maximum level of maneuverability of fire.
 This practice was commonly termed as using a Free 60.

 Door gunners were normally restrained for safety within the aircraft, by either using a standard lap belt, or if the gunner wanted freedom of movement within the aircraft while still being retained, he used a monkey harness, which was a GI safety harness worn on the torso, and anchored to the aircraft floor, or cabin wall.
 The monkey harness allowed a door gunner great movement, including to lean outward on the helicopter skids, to get a better firing angle.

 The door gunner position was not a particularly popular one, due to the exposed position of manning a machine gun in the open door of a helicopter.
 According to popular legend, the door gunner on a Vietnam era Huey gunship had a life span of 5 minutes.
 This was obviously exaggerated but displays the hazards of this particular military job at the time.
 Today, helicopters like the UH-60 have two machine guns firing out of two windows located behind the pilots.
 The CH-46, CH-47 and CH-53 have an additional gun that is fired from the rear ramp.
 The UH-1 (still in use by the U.S. Marine Corps, as the UH-1Y) is still manned as it was in the Vietnam War, with the gunner firing from the open cabin door.